-Tired of having to replace the spark plug that fouled on your dirt bike almost every ride?
-It might be a simple and cheap fix, but there can be several variables to the equation.
+Tired of having to replace the spark plug that keeps fouling on your dirt bike?
+It might be a simple and cheap fix, but there can be several variables to the issue.

 Incorrect jetting is one of the most common causes of plug fouling, but we’ll look at what the top reasons why your dirt bike keeps fouling spark plugs and how you can fix it before spending a ton of cash on continually replacing spark plugs.

 Why is my dirt bike spark plug black?

 Black on the spark plug is carbon built up on it, and it’s caused by the fuel that’s not getting burned.
 If an engine can completely ignite the air and fuel mixture, then there would be absolutely zero smoke or “emissions” to worry about.
 Unfortunately, gas engines aren’t that efficient.